Olkiluoto Nuclear Power Plant: Criticism

-In 2009, Stephen Thomas wrote, "Olkiluoto has become an example of all that can go wrong in economic terms with new reactors," and that Areva and the TVO "are in bitter dispute over who will bear the cost overruns and there is a real risk now that the utility will default."
+In 2009, Stephen Thomas wrote: "Olkiluoto has become an example of all that can go wrong in economic terms with new reactors," and Areva and the TVO "are in bitter dispute over who will bear the cost overruns and there is a real risk now that the utility will default."
 The project has also been criticized by STUK because "instructions have not been observed in the welding of pipes and the supervision of welding."
 STUK has also noted that there have been delays in submitting proper paperwork.

 Olkiluoto 3 was supposed to be the first reactor of 3+ generation which would pave the way for a new wave of identical reactors across Europe that were safe, affordable, and delivered on time.
 The delays and cost overruns have had knock-on effects in other countries.

-The construction workforce includes about 3,800 employees from 500 companies.
-80% of the workers are foreigners, mostly from eastern European countries.
-In 2012 it was reported that one Bulgarian contracting firm is owned by the mafia, and that Bulgarian workers have been required to pay weekly protection fees to the mafia, wages have been unpaid, employees have been told not to join a union and that employers also reneged on social security payments.
+The construction workforce included about 3,800 employees from 500 companies.
+80% of the workers were foreigners, mostly from eastern European countries.
+In 2012, it was reported that one Bulgarian contracting firm is owned by the mafia, and that Bulgarian workers were required to pay weekly protection fees to the mafia, wages have been unpaid, employees have been told not to join a union and that employers also reneged on social security payments.